GulAli-N/Hello-World-reader-app/README.md

 ### How I expected the challenge to go.

-- This challenge was really fulfilling as we had some research to carry out and were free to research in our own way.
+- This challenge was great fun as we had some research to carry out and were let loose on the internet.
 I expected the challenge to be more complicated than it actually turned out to be.
 I expected the main premise of the challenge was to be able to utilise tools interdependently including python, ansible, terraform and filebeat, all of them operated from a terminal window.
 Once set in motion the next stage was to use ElasticSearch to create an index which could be used in a Kibana dashboard to create data visualisations.

 ### What went well?